ostis-ai/sc-machine/docs/http/websocket.md

           "value": 56.7,  // value will be a null, if content doesn't exist "type": "float"
         },
+        // for find command it returns list of ScAddrs [
+          324,     // will be a empty list, if addr doesn't exist 423      // can be a list with multiple addrs, if content exist in several links ]
         ... // other command results
       ]
     }